cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 Genesis transaction written to "/Users/muratoener/.simapp/config/gentx/gentx-cf6bff39bb84da39d214138ebba8bcba4ccb848d.json"
 ```

-After having created this genesis transaction into its own file, include it into your genesis file:
+After having created this genesis transaction into its own file, collect all the genesis transactions with `collect-gentxs` to include it into your genesis file:

 ```bash
 $ ./simd collect-gentxs